Albrecht-S/fltk/README.CMake.txt

     These are X11 extended libraries.
 These libs are used if found on the build system unless the respective option is turned off.

-FLTK_BACKEND_WAYLAND_GTK - default ON
-    Allow to use libdecor's GTK plugin to draw window titlebars (Wayland only).
-    Otherwise, FLTK will not use GTK and apps will not need linking to GTK.

-FLTK_BACKEND_WAYLAND_ONLY - obsolete
-    Please set FLTK_BACKEND_WAYLAND=ON and FLTK_BACKEND_X11=OFF instead.

 FLTK_USE_SYSTEM_LIBDECOR - default ON (Wayland only)
     This option makes FLTK use package libdecor-0-dev to draw window titlebars under Wayland.
 When OFF or when this package has a version < 0.2.0, FLTK